Board of Directors

-The Treasurer is a member of the Executive, Board, and the ADC, is chief financial officer of the Union, responsible for care and custody of AMAPCEO funds and assets, as well as for maintaining accurate records of the accounts and financial transactions.
+The Treasurer is a member of the Executive, Board, and the ADC, is Chief Financial Officer of the Union, responsible for care and custody of AMAPCEO funds and assets, as well as for maintaining accurate records of the accounts and financial transactions.
 The Treasurer is responsible for leading the Board in the drafting the annual budget, is an advisor to the Audit Committee and sits as Chair of the cyclical Finance Committee when in session.

-The Secretary is a member of the Executive, Board, and ADC, functions as the corporate secretary, is responsible for ensuring proper notice is given for meetings and that minutes are recorded for meetings of all three central governing bodies.
-Also has the responsibility to oversee the registry of members.
+The Secretary is a member of the Executive, Board, and ADC, functions as the corporate secretary, is responsible for ensuring proper notice is given for meetings and that minutes and decisions are recorded for meetings of all governing bodies.
+Has the symbolic responsibility to oversee the registry of members.
 Is responsible for record keeping of incoming correspondence and formal outgoing communications.
 In conjunction with the President/CEO sets agendas for all governing bodies.
 Sits as an ex-officio liaison to the Resolutions Committee.

 The Chair of the Board is duly elected on an annual basis from among their non-Executive District Director peers to officiate at Board meetings and to provide a District element as a fifth member of the Executive Committee.
-In addition to presiding at Board meetings, the Board Chair assumes other responsibilities that may be assigned from time to time by the Board or the Executive.
+The Board Chair also assumes other responsibilities that may be assigned from time to time by the Board, Executive or President/CEO.

-The Executive Committee may be contacted through the President, who is the Chair of the committee.
-Read more about AMAPCEO’s governance structure, including the specific responsibilities of the Board and ADC.
+The Executive Committee may be contacted through the President/CEO.
+Read more about AMAPCEO’s governance structure, including the specific duties of the Board and ADC